Old Course that stands test of time at modern British Open

 But then there’s Scottie Scheffler, who is contemplating hitting left toward the sixth fairway when he’s playing the 13th just to avoid the bunkers.

 The No. 1 player in the world can join some elite company.
 Winning at Augusta National and St. Andrews is special.
-The list includes Woods and Jack Nicklaus, Nick Faldo and Seve Ballesteros, most recently Ryder Cup captain Zach Johnson.
+The list includes Woods and Jack Nicklaus, Nick Faldo and Seve Ballesteros, and most recently Johnson.

 Scheffler is spending more time on the course than on the range, discovering countless options on how to play shots.
 From 30 yards or so off the green, he has used just about everything from a putter to a 6-iron.
 He already has experienced how differently the course has played with normal wind by Scottish standards — 5-iron, wedge into the first hole one day, 3-iron, 5-iron another day.